MSt in Bible Interpretation

 Set texts in the first Semitic language (or in Latin and/or Greek if chosen) will be studied in classes in all three terms.

 If required, intensive elementary language teaching in a second Semitic language followed by textual study is available in the first term, comprising two to three hours per week.
-Since elementary language teaching will start with the basics of the grammar, classes may be shared with beginners in other appropriate courses (Classical Hebrew, Syriac and Aramaic at undergraduate or graduate level).
+Since elementary language teaching will start with the basics of the grammar, classes may be shared with undergraduate or graduate beginners in other appropriate courses (Classical Hebrew, Syriac, and Aramaic).
 You will be expected to attend such classes regularly, and to complete any homework set in good time.
 It is also essential to spend time consolidating your knowledge of the grammar and vocabulary of the languages you are studying during the university vacations at Christmas and Easter.

-Most teaching for this Master’s course will take place in small classes or tutorials, normally given mainly by the course convenor, Professor Alison Salvesen, but also supplemented by recommended lectures, classes and seminars.
+Most teaching for this master’s course will take place in small classes or tutorials, normally given mainly by the course convenor, Professor Alison Salvesen, but also supplemented by recommended lectures, classes and seminars taught by other colleagues, such as Dr Dorota Molin, Prof. David Taylor, and Prof. Meron Piotrkowski.
 You will be expected to prepare the set texts in advance of each class, in order to derive the maximum benefit from the intense form of study.
 Numbers of students on the course are very small (one or two per year) and so teaching is tailored according to the needs and interests of individual students.
 Classes are sometimes shared with those on other similar courses.
+Teaching for certain options may not be available in every year.

 You may come to Oxford with precise ideas about the subject of your dissertation, or you may have a broader interest in a particular topic that needs to be developed.
-Either way, you will be able to discuss dissertation ideas with your supervisor or lecturers towards the end of the first term, spend time thinking and reading over the Christmas Vacation, and submit your title at the very beginning of the second term (Hilary).
-You may meet with your thesis supervisor two or three times over the course of the second term as your work progresses.
-They will read and offer feedback on two or three drafts over the Easter Vacation and the beginning of the third term, before you submit.
+Either way, you will be able to discuss dissertation ideas with your supervisor or lecturers towards the end of the first term, spend time thinking and reading over the Christmas vacation, and submit your title at the very beginning of the second term (Hilary).
 It is vital to start work on the dissertation early in the academic year, and not to leave it too late.

 Supervision